nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `addEvent n/CS2100 Finals d/2021-11-20 t/0900` - Creates an Event "CS2100 Finals" on 20th November 2021 9:00am.
 * `addEvent n/240Km Marathon d/2022-08-20` - Creates a full day Event "240 km Marathon" on 20th August 2022.

-### Removing an event : `removeEvent`
+### Deleting an event : `removeEvent`

-Removes an Event.
-If there are multiple events with the same name, specify the DATE (in YYYY-MM-DD format) and TIME (24h format) to remove that event.
+Deletes the specified Event from Managera.

-Format: `removeEvent n/NAME [d/DATE] [t/TIME]`
+Format: `removeEvent INDEX`

+* Deletes the Event at the specified `INDEX`.
+* The index refers to the index number shown in the displayed Events list.
+* The index **must be a positive integer** 1, 2, 3, …​

 Example Usage:
-* `removeEvent n/CS2100 Finals d/2021-11-20  t/0900` - Removes the Event “CS2100 Finals” on 20th November 2021 9:00am.
-* `removeEvent n/240km Marathon d/2022-08-20` - Removes the Event “240 km Marathon” on 20th August 2022.
+* `listEvents` followed by `removeEvent 2` deletes the 2nd Event on the current list.
+* `filterEvents d/2021-09-18` followed by `delete 1` deletes the 1st Event in the results of the `filterEvents` command.

 ### Mark an Event as done: `doneEvent`

+Marks the specified Event in Managera as done.

-Format:
+Format: `doneEvent INDEX`

-`doneEvent n/NAME [d/DATE] [t/TIME]` - Marks an Event as done, if there are multiple events with the same name, specify the DATE (in YYYY-MM-DD format) and TIME (24h format) to select that event.
+* Marks the Event at the specified `INDEX` as done.
+* The index refers to the index number shown in the displayed Events list.
+* The index **must be a positive integer** 1, 2, 3, …​

 Example Usage:
-* `doneEvent n/CS2100 Finals d/2021-11-20  t/0900` - Marks the Event “CS2100 Finals” on 20th November 2021 9:00am as done.
-* `doneEvent n/240km Marathon d/2022-08-20` - Marks the Event “240 km Marathon” on 20th August 2022 as done.
+* `listEvents` followed by `doneEvent 2` marks the 2nd Event on the current list as done.
+* `filterEvents d/2021-09-18` followed by `done 1` marks the 1st Event in the results of the `filterEvents` command as done.

 ### Sort Events: `sortEvents`

-Sorts the current list of Events in chronological order with the earlier events at the top and later events at the bottom.
+Sorts the current list of events in chronological order with the earlier events at the top and later events at the bottom.

 Format: `sortEvents`

 ### Filter Events: `filterEvents`

 Filters the list of events for events occurring on a specific date and optionally by time too.

 Format: `filterEvents d/DATE [t/TIME]`